hphelion/documentation/commercial/GA1/commercial.update-101-overcloud.md

 * Determine the overcloud nodes that will need to be updated.
 The *Readme.txt* that comes with a patch update will tell you what nodes need to be updated as a result of this patch.
 It will be located in the directory described in the *Extract the scripts and libraries necessary to perform the update* of the Appendix.

 	For each node, obtain the image ID and IP address.
-For each of these you’ll want to record the ID, to get the ID see Appendix section Gather information needed for update: sub section Determine Glace ID of image.
+For each of these, record the ID, to get the ID see Appendix section Gather information needed for update: sub section Determine Glace ID of image.

 To manually update the overcloud nodes: